 Application A1239 was submitted on 24 September 2021.
 It seeks amendment to the Australia New Zealand Food Standards Code (the Code) to permit the sale and use of food derived from a new food produced using gene technology (GM food): canola line LBFLFK.
 Canola line LBFLFK has been genetically modified to produce the omega-3 long-chain polyunsaturated fatty acids (LC-PUFAs) eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) in the seed, and for tolerance to imidazolinone herbicides.
-The applicant has not requested permission to use oil from canola line LBFLFK in infant formula products (includes infant formula, follow-on formula and infant formula products for special dietary use).
+The applicant has not requested permission to use oil from canola line LBFLFK in infant formula products (including infant formula, follow-on formula and infant formula products for special dietary use).

 Production of omega-3 (n-3) LC-PUFAs in the seeds of canola line LBFLFK is conferred by the expression of 10 enzymes encoded by genes from microalgae, water moulds and moss.
 Tolerance to imidazolinone herbicides is achieved through expression of a modified form of the enzyme acetohydroxy acid synthase (AHAS), encoded by a modified csr1-2 gene from the plant Arabidopsis thaliana.
-The AHAS protein has previously been assessed by Food Standards Australia New Zealand (FSANZ).
+The AHAS protein has been previously assessed by FSANZ.

 Food derived from canola line LBFLFK may enter the Australian and New Zealand food supply as imported food products.
-These may include canola oil, meal and protein isolate2 or cooked whole seeds in bread products.
-Viable seeds from canola line LBFLFK would not be permitted without prior assessment and approval by the Gene Technology Regulator (GTR)3 in Australia and the Environmental Protection Authority (EPA)4 in New Zealand.
+These may include canola oil, meal and protein isolate3 or cooked whole seeds in bread products.
+Viable seeds from canola line LBFLFK would not be permitted without prior assessment and approval by the Gene Technology Regulator (GTR)4 in Australia and the Environmental Protection Authority (EPA)5 in New Zealand.

-1.3 The current standards
+1.3 The current Standard